Černošín: Sights

-The main landmark of Černošín is the Church of Saint James the Great.
+The main landmark of Černošín is the Church of Saint George.
 It was built in the Baroque style in 1711–1736, on the site of an old Gothic church from the 14th century.

 A tourist destination is the ruin of the Volfštejn Castle, located in the woods at the foot of Vlčí hora.
 It was built in the middle of the 13th century, the first written mention dates from 1316.
 It was destroyed during the battles of King George of Poděbrady with the opposition in 1470.
 The best-preserved part is the bergfried with a Romanesque arched portal.
 Today the ruin is freely accessible.